Felice63/React-Notes-1/README.md

 - This is because JSX gets translated into JavaScript, and `class` is a reserved word in JavaScript.
 When JSX is rendered, the JSX `className` attributes are automatically rendered as `class` attributes in the DOM.

-- You can nest JSX elements, but all nested elements must be siblings with one common parent.
+- You can nest JSX elements, but all nested elements must have one common parent.

 - If a JSX expression takes up more than one line, then you must wrap the multi-line JSX expression in parentheses `( )` i.e: